Looks like, bootstrapped businesses barely get the required attention.

 The experience of donning different hats is unmatched.
 You become an all-rounder who understands every aspect of business you are in.

 I write this from personal experience.
-In last few years of our business, I have literally handled every single department of our company as an employee.
+In the last few years of our business, I have literally handled every single department of our company as an employee.

 - You get to write your own Story: